What is “Work to Residence”?

 • Straight to Residence, or

 • Work to Residence (after 2 years of work in NZ).
+The Green List Work to Residence pathway is a specific option for those in eligible occupations.

 Who Is Work to Residence Suitable For?